Trusts, Estates & Inheritances

 Sale type: Auction

-This 1970s Larry Poons, in a spectacular colorway and a rich surface posted a huge number for a work of this type—one of the highest ever at $200,000.
-The work which sold at Phillips New York came from an estate in Bel Air in Los Angeles and was sold to benefit several universities.
+This 1970s Larry Poons painted in a spectacular colorway and a rich surface posted a huge number for a work of this type—one of the highest ever at $200,000.
+The work which sold at Phillips Auctioneers in New York achieved more than it would have in a private sale by utilizing the power of auction and its ability to get outsized results for “A plus” works.

 Larry Poons (B. 1937)